Aryeh Har-Even

 Initially, I thought that I would start recording the vocals at the start of 2000; however, events beyond my control (see bio) cast me into a nomadic way of life, putting the project on hold for over four years.

-Having worked with amateur vocalists in the past on an earlier attempt to record the show and being mostly frustrated with the results, I opted to try and perform all the parts myself, regardless of gender.
+Having worked with amateur vocalists in the past on an earlier attempt to record the show and being mostly frustrated with the results, never mind months of auditions, rehearsals and the financial cost, I opted to try and perform all the parts myself, regardless of gender.
 My thinking was that I would focus on conveying the characters personalities, which might serve as an inspiration for future performances, and not get bogged down by what naysayers might say.
 (A few production details: I made adjustments to Moses vocal range, successfully changing him from a tenor to a baritone in order to accommodate my voice.
 Pitch correction was rarely used.
 I also made minimal use of pitch shifting technology, primarily doing so for upper harmony parts in the chorus.)

 In 2008, after four grueling years, the vocals were finalized.
 In 2010, two years later, I mixed the project.
 (A few production details: Other than adding reverb, plug-ins were rarely used.
 And as with the vocals, I used headphones, only occasionally referencing my work on speakers.)

-Recent developments in artificial intelligence have made it possible to turn my composer-does-it-all vocal performances on the Rock ‘n’ Moses recording into other voices—e.g. imagine Morgan Freeman as the show’s host, a speaking role with occasional rapping; Karen Carpenter singing Moses mother’s heartbreaking lullaby; John Lennon rocking it out as Moses… Or perhaps a blend of popular voices with opera singers?
+Recent developments in artificial intelligence have made it possible to turn my composer-does-it-all vocal performances on the Rock ‘n’ Moses recording into other voices—e.g. imagine James Earl Jones or George Carlin as the show’s host, a speaking role with occasional rapping; Beverly Sills or Karen Carpenter singing Moses mother’s heartbreaking lullaby; Enrico Caruso or Freddie Mercury rocking it out as Moses… Or perhaps a blend of popular voices with opera singers?
 I wrote about AI vocals in more detail in “A new recording of the piano score Pt.2. / The Future Is Here: AI” found at the bottom of the "Chasing a Dream: A Backpacker’s Odyssey in Mexico" page.

 Notes

-Regarding the composer-does-it-all recording, if I would have had this AI technology from the get-go, I might have gone this way; however, I’m delighted with my composer-does-it-all version and see no reason to spend further time on the matter at this point.
+Regarding the composer-does-it-all reference recording, if I would have had this AI technology from the get-go, I might have gone this way; however, I’m delighted with the way the things turned out and see no reason to spend further time on the matter at this point.
+In short, I am confident that those who take the time to listen to the recording will understand that it is of no fault of the composition itself that it is unknown.
+For that matter, the same thing can be said for pretty much everything on this website.
+From the homepage, in case you missed it:

 Powered by Create your own unique website with customizable templates.